lwinkler/markus/README.md

         make
         sudo make install

+You can select which version of OpenCV to use with ccmake (OpenCV_DIR=/usr/local/share/OpenCV)

 **Important** : To force the rtsp streams to use TCP you need to apply the patch in patch_tcp.diff to opencv sources (will not be needed anymore for OpenCV 3.0)